miztiik/eks-security-with-security-group/README.md

      cdk deploy eks-cluster-vpc-stack
      ```

-     After successfully deploying the stack, Check the `Outputs` section of the stack.
+     After successfully deploying the stack, Check the `Outputs` section of the stack for the

    - **Stack: eks-cluster-stack**
      As we are starting out a new cluster, we will use most default.
 No logging is configured or any add-ons.
 The cluster will have the following attributes,